How to Convert a React Web App to a Mobile App

 All in all, while PWAs are more intuitive than normal web apps for mobile users, they are cumbersome when compared to other options.

-This allows you to convert your web app directly to Android and iOS apps, with very little rebuilding.
 This is a fast and easy option to leverage the benefits of native mobile apps, such as a mobile-specific UI, app store discoverability and push notifications.

 The Quora app, showing an example of a mobile app with webviews. (source)